thiaagodev/thiaagodev/README.md

   </a>
 </p>

-  I am studying and using the ecosystem of NodeJS, ReactJS, React Native and Typescript technologies.
-I study Full Stack development, but my focus is Backend with Nodejs, I also have knowledge in SQL database (PostgreSQL and MySQL) and basic knowledge in non-relational database with MongoDB.
+ I am studying and improving myself in the Node.js ecosystem.
+I have a general knowledge in front-end with React, but my focus is the Backend development with Nodejs, mainly the development of REST API's using the main and most modern Node frameworks and libraries.
+I also have knowledge in SQL database (PostgreSQL and MySQL) and basic knowledge in non-relational database with MongoDB.
+I am constantly looking for knowledge to improve my skills and learn new things to become a good technology professional.

 Formation: Technical course in Systems Development by ETEC.